Published: 2024-07-22

 1. Copyright Retention and Open Access License

-- Authors grant the journal right of first publication under the Creative Commons Attribution 4.0 International License (CC BY 4.0)
+Authors retain copyright of their work and grant the journal non-exclusive right of first publication under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-- This license allows unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This license allows unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 2. Rights Granted Under CC BY 4.0